FICS/disentangling_categorization/README.md

 $ export DATA_ROOT=<path to folder to store input data>
 $ export SAVE_ROOT=<path to folder to store output data>
 ```
-`DATA_ROOT`, and`SAVE_ROOT` can be any folders you choose, just make sure they exist before continuing. `DATA_ROOT` will house the processed input data, while `SAVE_ROOT` will store the byproducts of experiments and analysis.
+`DATA_ROOT` and `SAVE_ROOT` can be any folders you choose, just make sure they exist before continuing. `DATA_ROOT` will house the processed input data, while `SAVE_ROOT` will store the byproducts of experiments and analysis.

 Install the conda environment and activate it (assumed to be active for rest of the instructions):